 Iron Fist and the Sons of the Tiger don their costumes and save Blackbyrd, then battle Snake-Eyes and the Black Hand.
 The Black Hand members use automatic weapons like their leader, but Snake-Eyes also has super-powers.
 He’s bullet-proof and super-strong from an experiment a prison doctor performed on him when he was seriously injured during an escape attempt.

-While the Sons of the Dragon continue fighting the Black Hand, Iron Fist squares off against Snake-Eyes.
+While the Sons of the Tiger continue fighting the Black Hand, Iron Fist squares off against Snake-Eyes.
 In the course of the battle Snake-Eyes’ costume is torn open and it is revealed that the mad scientist replaced most of his interior torso tissues with preservative biochemicals in which his lungs and heart sort of float around a little.
 The flesh of his torso was replaced with transparent bullet-proof alloy so our heroes can see Snake-Eyes’ organs on display.

 You can guess where this is going, and though the bullet-proof alloy deflects all the bullets shot at the villain by Blackbyrd, Danny summons up the power of the Iron Fist and smashes through the substance, causing all the biochemicals and Snake-Eyes’ organs to spill out.